-- a) in accordance with any relevant code of practice issued by the Gambling Commission; - b) in accordance with any relevant guidance issued by the Gambling Commission; - c) reasonably consistent with the licensing objectives; and - d) in accordance with the authority's statement of licensing policy. - 13.2 A premises licence may also be reviewed by the Licensing Authority of its own volition. - 13.2.1 In determining what action, if any should be taken following a review, the Licensing Authority will have regard to the principles set out in section 153 of the Act, as well as any relevant representations.
+- a) in accordance with any relevant code of practice issued by the Gambling Commission; - b) in accordance with any relevant guidance issued by the Gambling Commission; - c) reasonably consistent with the licensing objectives; and - d) in accordance with the authority's statement of licensing policy. - 23.213.2 13.2 A premises licence may also be reviewed by the Licensing Authority of its own volition.